Ariful-Islam-official/CurrencyConverter/README.md

 ---

-## **Screenshots**
+## API Reference
-- **Initial Screen**: Default selection of USD to INR with a placeholder amount.
-- **Conversion Result**: Displays the calculated conversion and exchange rate.
+- The app uses [Fawaz Ahmed Currency API](https://github.com/fawazahmed0/currency-api) for fetching real-time exchange rates.

 ---

-## **How to Run the Application**
-1. Clone the repository or download the files.
-2. Open the `index.html` file in any modern web browser.
-3. Use the application to convert currencies in real-time.
+## Future Enhancements
+1. Add support for more currencies in the dropdown menu.
+2. Include historical data for currency trends.
+3. Improve UI responsiveness for smaller screens.

 ---

-## **API Used**
-- The application uses the free [Currency API](https://github.com/fawazahmed0/currency-api) hosted on jsDelivr for fetching exchange rates.

----

-## **Future Enhancements**
+## License
-- Add support for historical exchange rates.
-- Implement a feature for swapping the "From" and "To" currencies.
-- Provide a graph for currency trends.
+This project is open-source and available under the [MIT License](LICENSE).